 Although both drugs are highly addictive and dangerous, crack cocaine is more addictive because it is more potent through the chemical process.
 Both drugs cause substantial damage to the user’s physical, mental, and social health.
 The only difference is that crack cocaine is more addictive than cocaine.

 Knoxville Recovery Center Can Help

+The abuse of drugs, including crack cocaine and cocaine, is a serious and life-threatening issue.
+If you or somebody close to you is dealing with a dependency on crack cocaine or cocaine, it is imperative to get expert assistance without delay.
 Fortunately, help is available for those battling addiction and/or mental health issues.
 Knoxville Recovery Center offers various services to those struggling in any stage of addiction or mental illness.

 Detox – Our on-site detox clinic accommodates and supports clients as the body sheds all residual traces of addictive substances.
 Clients are under medical supervision during the detox process to ensure that they remain safe and comfortable.

 Addiction Treatment – During our addiction treatment program, clients will engage in introductory therapies and exercises that work to prepare them for continued, more intensive treatment outside of our facility.
 The goal of our addiction treatment track is to stabilize clients so that they are treatment-ready.